x25today/voipwardialer/README.md

   * Range generation
   * Session resumption
   * Logging of carrier and output of those carriers

+* Multi channel parallel dialing

 * Modem Detection trough Audio Sample Frequency Analysis (Use ready made [WarVox Classifiers](https://github.com/rapid7/warvox/blob/master/config/classifiers/01.default.rb))
-* Multi channel parallel dialing

 * Modem Server Improvement
   * Modem Server Configuration Generation
   * Remote Modem Server (to run it on another machine)

 * Provide interactive terminal emulation connector (ptsy/tty for use with Minicom)

+* Provide a  working AT hayes modem emulator to be able to be used as a VoIP software modem by existing wardialing software

 # Resources
 Technical resources useful for the project research